Andrew Porter (rugby union): Early life

 Porter’s mother died from cancer when he was a child.
 Porter was educated and played rugby at St. Andrew's College, Dublin from 2008–2014.

 He then attended and played rugby for University College Dublin.

 Porter was noted for his strength and power.
 He could squat 350 kg (772 lb), making him already one of the strongest rugby players in the world, when he was aged just 20 and in his first year under professional contract.

 Club career

 Porter entered the Leinster academy in Summer 2016 and made his senior first team debut off the bench against Benetton Treviso in the first game of the season on 2 September.
 He was noted for his surprising speed and mobility in the loose, as evidenced by him making a break and scoring a try from inside his own half in the 2015–16 season for UCD in the AIL League.

+Porter returned from a season long injury in May 2025 to face Toulon in the Champions Cup semi-final.